yao-qu/python-automation/README.md

 Tested on `My Clipping.txt` generated on PaperWhite 3 English version

 Connect Kindle to computer and copy `My Clipping.txt` from `documents` under `Kindle`

+Export Kindle Vocabulary Builder

+- export vocab.db from `Kindle/System/vocabulary/vocab.db`

+- .mode css
+- .output vocabulary.csv
+- SELECT word FROM words where lang='en'; *ommit where lang='en' if have not looked up terms in other languages*
+- .exit